davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 CK-2 shows only modestly elevated rim temperatures, while CK-3 and CK-6 show significant scatter to temperatures ~180 ºC higher than grain cores (CK-5 and CK-7 contain a few measurements of this type as well).
-High and variable rim compositions may be related to fluid infiltration during entrainment and eruption of the xenoliths, but with significant mobilization of cations limited to grain rims.
+High and variable rim compositions may be related to melt infiltration during entrainment and eruption of the xenoliths, but with significant mobilization of cations limited to grain rims.
 CK-4, which shows high core temperatures and the most significant petrographic evidence of melt interaction, lacks